National Unity Party (Haiti)

-The National Unity Party (Parti de l'unité nationale, PUN) is a political party in Haiti.
-It was the de facto only political party in the country during the Duvalier dynasty (Dynastie des Duvalier), the autocratic family dictatorship of François "Papa Doc" Duvalier and his son Jean-Claude "Baby Doc" Duvalier, which lasted from 1957 to 1986.
+The National Unity Party (Parti de l'unité nationale, PUN) was a far-right political party in Haiti.
+It was the de facto sole political party in the country during the Duvalier dynasty (Dynastie des Duvalier), the autocratic family dictatorship of François "Papa Doc" Duvalier and his son Jean-Claude "Baby Doc" Duvalier, which lasted from 1957 to 1986.

 History

 The PUN was founded in 1957 as a political platform to support the presidential candidacy of "Papa Doc" Duvalier in the 1957 general election.
-In the aftermath of the July 1958 coup d'état attempt, the Tonton Macoute — officially named Volunteers of the National Security (Volontaires de la Sécurité Nationale, VSN) — was formed as the paramilitary wing of the PUN.
+In the aftermath of the July 1958 coup attempt, the Tonton Macoute — officially named Volunteers of the National Security (Volontaires de la Sécurité Nationale, VSN) — was formed as the paramilitary wing of the PUN.
 In 1963, other political parties in Haiti were outlawed, making the PUN the single political party of the nation.

 When "Papa Doc" Duvalier died in 1971, his son "Baby Doc" Duvalier succeeded him as the President of the country and the leader of the party.
 The party would remain in power until the fall and exile of "Baby Doc" Duvalier in 1986, at the height of the Anti-Duvalier protest movement, after which the party would enter a low profile stage, including the change of its name to National Progressive Party (Parti progressiste national, PPN).

 After the return of "Baby Doc" Duvalier from exile in 2011, the party began a process of reconstitution under its original name from 2014, and started opening departmental offices.
 Suffering a setback with the death of "Baby Doc" Duvalier in 2014, the party nominated Marc-Arthur Drouillard as its candidate in the 2015 presidential election.
 Towards that time, the legal representative of the party was Philomène Exe.